Music therapists work with neurological patients to help stimulate cognition.

 Auditory rhythm has been proven to show an increase in movement within clients.
-Rhythm helps people who have been impacted by a neurological disorder with their motor skills.
+Rhythm helps people who have been impacted by a neurological disorder, by improving their motor skills.
 It helps rehabilitate strength, endurance, balance, range of motion, coordination, and dexterity.
 All of these help to increase the fine and gross motor skills in clients.

 Throughout their three years at the academy, they must also attend the Academy of Advanced Training Institute.
 Here, they continue their education as well as peer review a licensed therapist’s clinical application.